Cooops/Comp-Sci-Fundamentals/README.md

 * a value (int, str, objects, etc)
 * a pointer to the next node in the sequence

+Python lists are resizable, C++ arrays are not
+C++ arrays are a contiguous allocation of objects in memory, Python lists are a contiguous allocation of references in memory

 ### Videos & Links